Marines Pick a Civilian Robinson R66 as Their First Pilot-Optional Military Helicopter

 Marines won’t fly the R66 ALC every day with no one in the cockpit.
 The pilot-optional concept is about giving the operator the choice: fly it manned in contested environments where human judgment matters, fly it uncrewed in routine resupply runs where the risk-to-pilot ratio doesn’t justify the seat.

-The R66 will carry roughly 300 kg of cargo, sling-load capable, for a range of 350 nautical miles.
+The requirement calls for a payload of 1,300–2,500 lb (590–1,130 kg) carried to a combat radius of 100 nautical miles.
 That is not a Black Hawk — it is a runner.
 But the Indo-Pacific scenarios the Marine Corps has been planning for are short hops between contested islands, not the long-haul missions a CH-53K or Osprey is built for.
-The ALC fills the gap between an FPV drone and a heavy assault helicopter.
+MARV-EL fills the gap between an FPV drone and a heavy assault helicopter.

 Pacific Marines test in 2027

-The contract calls for a first operational demonstration in 2027, with III Marine Expeditionary Force in Okinawa as the lead user.
-Funding for full-rate production has not yet been authorised, but the Marines have been clear that if the demonstration delivers, the R66 ALC fleet will scale into the hundreds — not the dozens.
+The development effort runs over roughly the next three years, progressing from early flight demonstrations to full mission capability, with the Indo-Pacific as the obvious proving ground.
+Funding for full-rate production has not yet been authorised, but the Marines have been clear that if the demonstration delivers, the R66 fleet could scale well beyond the demonstrators.

 Two things to watch.
 First: whether MATRIX-on-R66 actually performs in the maritime, EW-saturated Pacific environment, where GPS is jammed and radio links are unreliable.
 Second: whether the rest of the U.S. military borrows the “buy a commercial aircraft, bolt autonomy on” model.
 If Marines can field a pilot-optional helicopter for $15 million per development cycle, the Army’s decade-long Future Vertical Lift cost curve will start to look very awkward.